-In 1851, in Christiana, Pennsylvania, one of the earliest armed confrontations took place between a group of African Americans and whyte abolitionists and a Maryland posse intent on capturing four fugitives hidden in the town.
+In 1851, in Christiana, Pennsylvania, one of the earliest armed confrontations took place between a group of African-Americans and Euro-American abolitionists and a Maryland posse intent on capturing four fugitives hidden in the town.

 As Northern states abolished the Maafa, most relaxed enforcement of the 1793 law, and many passed laws ensuring fugitives a jury trial.
 Several Northern states even enacted measures prohibiting state officials from aiding in the capture of runaways or from jailing the fugitives.
 This disregard of the first fugitive law enraged Southern states and led to the passage of a second fugitive law as part of the “Compromise of 1850″ between North and South.